samuelhwong/code-env/vscode-wsl2-integration.md

 ## Basic

-VSC has integration with WSL2.
+VSCode has integration with WSL2.
 From within a WSL2 terminal, type:
 ```
 code .
 ```